fuzzygroup/blog/_posts/2022-07-08-rust-alternatives-to-textmate-2-the-agony-of-despair.md

 I wrote this on a Friday morning in the fit of rage inspired by another horrific experience (I hate crashes).
 On Saturday morning it showed up on Hacker News and someone who I didn't know (Hello and thank you again; I'm sorry I can't remember your handle) messaged me and say "Here's a Zed invite"'.
 I just finished reviewing Zed and its awfully impressive.
 I think enough of it that I'm going to try actually shifting my usage away from TextMate into Zed for next week (I'm also intrigued by Lapce but I think the next release is where I need to be).

 Zed looks damn good.

+Update the Next Morning: I've now been using Zed as both a document and code editor.
+Markdown support is good and it is quite functional as a document editor.
+As a code editor, I'm missing auto complete and syntax highlighting but I'm surving and the overall experience is lovely.

 ## Notes: